Skip to content

 Is an offset account better than extra payment?

-Functionally equivalent on interest saved, but offset preserves access to the cash.
-Extra payment permanently reduces the balance.
-Offset wins for emergency fund planning; extra payment wins if the rate on offset mortgages exceeds standard mortgage rates by more than 0.25 percent.
+Functionally equivalent on interest saved, but offset preserves access to the cash while extra payment permanently reduces the balance.
+Offset suits keeping an emergency reserve liquid; extra payment reduces interest faster when the offset rate premium outweighs the offset benefit.

 Do offset mortgages cost more?

-Often slightly — many and lenders charge 0.1-0.3 percent more for an offset facility than a standard mortgage.
-The break-even calculation depends on typical offset balance maintained.
+Often slightly — an offset facility can carry a higher rate than a standard mortgage.
+Whether it pays off depends on the typical offset balance maintained.

 Can I have multiple offset accounts?